erin-yl/portfolio/README.md

 This portfolio is a work in progress.
 Check back for regular updates as I add new projects and refine the design: https://erin-yl.github.io/portfolio-wip/

 ## About Me
 I specialize in designing **self-service support platforms** for enterprise products.
-I’ve also been exploring **IDE extension development** to provide AI-powered help tools.
+I’ve also been exploring **IDE extension development** to build AI-powered help tools.
 My work focuses on:
 - Creating intuitive user experiences
 - Streamlining complex workflows
 - Engaging customers through thoughtful design